Pokémon Red, Blue, and Yellow: Legacy

-The games are widely credited with starting and helping pave the way for the successful multibillion-dollar series.
+The games are widely credited with starting and helping pave the way for the successful multi billion-dollar series.
 Five years after Red and Blue's initial release, Nintendo celebrated its "Pokémonniversary".
 George Harrison, the senior vice president of marketing and corporate communications of Nintendo of America, stated that "those precious gems [Pokémon Red and Blue] have evolved into Ruby and Sapphire.
 The release of Pokémon Pinball kicks off a line of great new Pokémon adventures that will be introduced in the coming months".
 The series has since sold over 300 million games, all accredited to the enormous success of the original Red and Blue versions.

 On February 12, 2014, an anonymous Australian programmer launched Twitch Plays Pokémon, a "social experiment" on the video streaming website Twitch.
 The project was a crowdsourced attempt to play a modified version of Pokémon Red by typing commands into the channel's chat log, with an average of 50,000 viewers participating at the same time.
 The result was compared to "watching a car crash in slow motion".
 The game was completed on March 1, 2014, boasting 390 hours of multi-user controlled non-stop gameplay.

 In 2017, The Strong National Museum of Play inducted Pokémon Red and Green to its World Video Game Hall of Fame.
+In October 2021, the Japan Sumo Association formed a partnership with The Pokémon Company to celebrate the 25th anniversary of Pokémon Red and Blue and gyōji (professional sumo referee) were seen wearing Poké Ball-themed kimono during the January 2022 tournament.